 What happened yesterday will have influenced what happened today.
-Each student has been hired as a time-traveler by the Department of Kinesiology to investigate the historical perspective of a current issue in physical activity.
-After selecting a current issue to investigate, students will travel back in time to determine how the issue can be explained or was influenced by events that happened anytime during history.
+For the purpose of this paper, each student has been hired as a time-traveler by the Department of Kinesiology to investigate the historical perspective of a current issue in physical activity.
+After selecting a current issue to investigate, students will travel back in time to determine how that issue can be explained or was influenced by events that happened anytime during history.
 Examining physical activity history, students will be evaluated on their ability to reflect, analyze, synthesize concepts, and draw conclusions that address:

-- (1) Events that would finish the statement, "The (issue) should have been expected to occur because of (events that happened in physical activity history)." - (2) Once students have identified these events, they will discuss how each event explains (provides a reason that the issue occurred) or influenced (partially caused to happen) the issue they chose. - (3) Students will synthesize how history may have changed if individuals of earlier time periods would have anticipated the results that occurred from the events that were tracked in the assignment.
+- (1) Events that would finish the statement, "The (issue) should have been expected to occur because of (events that happened in physical activity history)." - Once students have identified the issue and the events, they will discuss how each event explains or influenced the issue they chose; explains (provides a reason the issue occurred) or influenced (partially caused the issue to happen). - (3) Students will predict how the future may be affected if individuals today do not address the the current issue discussed in the paper.